scudderstevens/me/main/content/home.md

       - term: 'cta'
     owner: 'Universal Health Services, Inc.'
     ownerLink: { href: 'https://www.uhs.com', alt: 'Universal Health Services, Inc.' }
     shortDescription: "A static site generator, pulling content from Sanity, to create campaign micro-sites.
 Each micro-site is a single page with campaign specific information and a contact form.
-After a form is submitted, a user is forwarded to a thank you page with supplimental call-to-actions such as FAQs or instructional videos.
-The platform supports Acute Care, IPM, Behavior Health and Corporate marketing campaigns, all while maintianing HIPAA compliance."
+After a form is submitted, a user is forwarded to a thank you page with supplemental call-to-actions, such as FAQs or instructional videos.
+The platform supports Acute Care, IPM, Behavior Health and Corporate marketing campaigns, all while maintaining HIPAA compliance."
     tech:
     - name: 'Sanity'
       link: { href: 'https://www.sanity.io', alt: 'back-end content delivery platform' }